 And with that, we'll move onto some of the more "interesting" parts of Zit, starting with the ever-present Nigel Maughan who did billions of strips for trillions of comics.
 Zit highlights include Bastard Binmen:

 Timothy Christopher - Country Vet is an odd one - he's actually good at his job, and doesn't end up killing his patients (like you'd expect with a vet character in a comic of this sort).
 It's fun enough, but I don't know who drew it - does anyone?

 Equally odd is Champion the Chunder Horse - obviously it's a horse that vomits a lot, but at least it looks interesting...
 Almost in an S. Clay Wilson sort of way.
 Only it's by Will Kevans:

 Also of an "interesting" persuasion is this stack of Oscar Wilde quotes framing a strip titled Oscar Milde - Theatrical Twat.
 Written by that previously-mentioned Graham Hey, so he's not all bad:

-And forming something that's halfway between John Fardell's Modern Parents and Wilbur Dawbarn's Mr Meecher the Uncool Teacher is Maxwell Beecher, the Trendy Teacher by Reg Whitehead:
+And forming something that's halfway between John Fardell's Modern Parents and Wilbur Dawbarn's Mr Meecher the Uncool Teacher is Maxwell Beecher, the Trendy Teacher by Chris Whitehead: